JustAlternate/My-EKS/notes.md

 }

-so that i dont destroy this budget when i destroy everything that is in ./iac
+so that i dont destroy this budget when i destroy everything that is in ./iac I think thats not the best approach, but that will do.

 ├── iac
 │   ├── backend.tf